 You can reach Brno by train with direct connections from several European capitals, including Berlin, Bratislava, Hamburg, Prague and Vienna.
 More destinations can be reached with transfer at Prague or Břeclav.
 For connections and ticket prices, see the website of Czech Railways.

-There is also a small airport on the outskirts of Brno city, operating flights from London, Munich and Eindhoven.
+There is also a small airport on the outskirts of Brno city, operating flights from London and Munich.
 For details, see the website of Brno airport.

 Transportation from Brno airport to the city center is covered by bus line E67 departing every 30 minutes.
 The journey to the city center takes about 30 minutes.